Board, CEO and Grants Committee

 Wildcare Grants Assessment Committee

-The role of the Wildcare Grants Assessment Committee.
+The role of the Wildcare Grants Committee

 Leslie began working for the Tasmanian Parks and Wildlife Service in 1984, doing two seasons as a summer ranger at Cradle Mountain, then one year as the WHA Interpretation Officer and then 18 years as a professional Scientific/Planning Officer.
 She wrote the first statutory management plans for Freycinet National Park, Mt Field National Park, the Peter Murrell Reserve, among others.
 Leslie has made many trips to Macquarie Island and the Australian Antarctic since 1989.
 She was also involved in establishing the Tasmanian Trail.
 After preparing the Macquarie Island WHA/Nature Reserve Management Plan, Leslie joined the Australian Antarctic Division in 2004 as an environmental policy officer before becoming the Environmental Manager for all Australian Antarctic operations until 2014.